Our Mission

 Grade Point Average Calculation

 The method of computation for the weighted grade point average will be based on the GPA Plus formula beginning with the freshman class of 2011 (Board Policy AR605.4).
 Additional weight for the courses below is added to the student’s unweighted GPA after its typical calculation (+.02 per course per semester).
 Additional weight (.01) is added for earning 7.5 credits or more per semester and earning a 2.0 grade point average for that semester (See Parent/Guardian & Student Handbook for additional information).
+Students must take the AP Exam upon completion of AP courses to earn bonus GPA points for both semesters.
 A minimum score of 3 or 4 on the AP Exam is required to receive college credit.

 Work Based Learning

-Work-based learning is available for high school students who are interested in participating in career experiences during high school.
-Students are able to explore careers in all pathways through job shadows, CTE internships, and registered apprenticeships.
+Work-Based Learning is available for high school students who are interested in participating in career experiences during high school.
+Work-based learning is defined as sustained project-based learning in partnership with an employer, simulated work experiences aligned with industry-recognized credentials, high-quality pre-apprenticeships aligned to an apprenticeship, student learner programs, internships, and apprenticeships.
 Interns and apprentices earn academic credit while exploring careers.
-CTE internship assignments and apprenticeship opportunities are arranged in conjunction with work-based learning coordinators and school counselors.
+CTE internship and apprenticeship opportunities are arranged by District work-based learning coordinators.

 Schedule Changes